livingdocsIO/documentation/design/upload.md

 ### Upload manager

- In order to upload designs to Livingdocs you need the `livingdocs-design-manager` command line tool.
+ In order to upload designs to Livingdocs you need the `livingdocs-manager` command line tool.
 In order to install it run:
  ```
- npm install -g livingdocs-design-manager
+ npm install -g livingdocs-manager
  ```

  With this out of the way you can now upload your design to the Livingdocs beta server.
 Make sure to use a unique name for your design.
 We currently don't reserve names so if your name is not unique enough it could be overwritten by somebody else.

  From a command line run:
  ```
- ldm publish folder-with-your-design/
+ ldm design:publish folder-with-your-design/
  ```
  (if you use the `livingdocs-design-boilerplate` setup then "folder-with-your-design" is the dist/ folder that is created when you run `grunt build`)